 - Have internal diaphragms (minimum 75 mm thick) at maximum spacings of 5.0 m. - Be supported on individual bearings.
-Two separate bearings either side of the holding down bolt to support one Winged plank or a continuous strip bearing to support multiple Winged planks are not permitted. - Be supported on bearings (single layer / elastomeric) that are recessed a minimum of 10 mm into the headstock and with a maximum thickness of epoxy on top of the bearing of 15 mm to take out any hog or grade / vertical curve alignment issues.
+Two separate bearings either side of the holding down bolt to support one winged plank or a continuous strip bearing to support multiple winged planks are not permitted.

+- Be supported on bearings (single layer / elastomeric) that are to be placed in a 10 mm deep recess into the headstock or on the bearing pedestal and with a maximum thickness of epoxy on top of the bearing of 15 mm to take out any hog or grade / vertical curve alignment issues.
 Alternatively, a cast in top attachment plate and tapered bearing attachment plate may be used.
-At all times including under maximum service loads a clear gap of 5 mm minimum shall be maintained between the top of the headstock and soffit of the Winged planks.
-If this clearance cannot be maintained, then the bearing may need to be positioned on a pedestal.
-Support on mortar pads is not permitted.

-- Not be placed with Winged plank top flanges parallel to the crossfall on headstocks with a crossfall greater than 3% where the Winged planks shall be placed with the top flanges parallel to the horizontal plane, and - Have either holding down bolts at each end to restrain the Winged planks with the bolts detailed with the ability to remove top nuts and other associated details to allow for bridge jacking for bearing replacement similar to standard deck unit details.
+Bearing recess construction and construction tolerances shall be in accordance with MRTS62 Bridge Substructure. - Refer to Section 4.9.1.9 for minimum gap requirements between top of the headstock and soffit of the winged planks. - If this clearance cannot be maintained, then the bearing may need to be positioned on a pedestal.
+Support on mortar pads is not permitted. - Refer to Section 4.9.1.10 for hold down bolt requirements. - Refer to Section 4.8.7.4 for bearing thickness requirements. - Winged plank top flanges shall not be placed parallel to the crossfall on headstocks with a crossfall greater than 3% where the winged planks shall be placed with the top flanges parallel to the horizontal plane, and - Have either holding down bolts at each end to restrain the winged planks with the bolts detailed with the ability to remove top nuts and other associated details to allow for bridge jacking for bearing replacement similar to standard deck unit details.
 Alternatively, restraint angles, or reinforced concrete shear blocks with pins or vertical dowels can be used with similar details as for Super T-girders.

-4.8.6.6 Lifting of prestressed concrete Winged planks
+4.9.7.6 Lifting of prestressed concrete winged planks

-The design of lifting points for Winged planks shall be RPEQ certified by the Winged plank designer in accordance MRTS73 Manufacture of Prestressed Concrete Members and Stressing Units.
+The design of lifting points for winged planks shall be RPEQ certified by the winged plank designer in accordance MRTS73 Manufacture of Prestressed Concrete Members and Stressing Units.

-4.8.6.7 Manufacture and supply and erection of Winged planks
+4.9.7.7 Manufacture and supply and erection of winged planks

-Manufacture of Winged planks shall be to MRTS73 Manufacture of Prestressed Concrete Members and Stressing Units only by a Transport and Main Road's Registered Precaster specifically registered to manufacture Winged planks.
+Manufacture of winged planks shall be to MRTS73 Manufacture of Prestressed Concrete Members and Stressing Units only by a Transport and Main Road's Registered Precaster specifically registered to manufacture winged planks.

-Supply and erection of units shall either be as per MRTS74 Supply and Erection of Prestressed Concrete Deck and Kerb Units, or MRTS75 Supply and Erection of Prestressed Concrete Girders depending on the design of the support conditions and girder end restraint types.
+Supply and erection of units shall either be as per MRTS74 Supply and Erection of Prestressed Concrete Deck Units, Kerb Units and Winged Planks, or MRTS75 Supply and Erection of Prestressed Concrete Girders depending on the design of the support conditions and girder end restraint types.

-4.8.7 Steel I-beams
+4.9.8 Steel I-beams